RecycleWorks Volunteer Academy's Master Compost and Solid Waste Course

 GIVE BACK — Educate your friends, neighbors, kids, teachers and community on the value of composting and vermicomposting (with worms).

-NO FEE — The Program is FREE and includes training, a compost manual, compost books and other materials.
+NO FEE — The Course is NO-COST and includes training, a compost manual, compost books and other materials.

-The Master Composter Program is designed to extend composting information to the public through volunteers who have successfully completed a comprehensive training program.
-This free educational program is made available through the County of San Mateo.
+The Master Compost and Solid Waste Course is part of the County of San Mateo's RecycleWorks Volunteer Academy (RVA) and is designed to extend composting information to the public through volunteers who have successfully completed a comprehensive training program.
+This no-cost educational program is made available through the County of San Mateo.

-Master Composters agree to give back to the community a minimum of 50 hours of volunteer service in the form of approved educational outreach throughout the County.
+Course participants agree to give back to the community a minimum of 40 hours of volunteer service in the form of approved educational outreach throughout the County.
 This can be done in a variety of ways such as giving workshops at schools, community centers, staffing a booth at the County Fair or writing a news release for a paper.

 - Program overview and basics of composting